 Not long after Superbowl XL’s halftime show began, a veil of theatrical smoke enveloped the stage, dissipating slowly to reveal the legendary featured performers, the immortal Rolling Stones.
 First the camera panned to a gyrating Mick Jagger who got the frenzied crowd rollicking with Start Me Up.
 When the camera focused on Keith Richards, my sister-in-law asked when the Cryptkeeper (from the 1990s horror anthology television series Tales From The Crypt) joined the Stones.
-We spent the halftime show joking at the expense of the then-63-year-old rocker who looked much older thanks to a life of debauchery.
+We spent the halftime show making fun of the then-63-year-old rocker who looked much older thanks to a life of debauchery.

 Yes, some of the very best Latin American cuisine in the Duke City exists not in a brick and mortar operation, but in a mobile food kitchen.
 With thirty years experience as a chef, Javier well knows that the three keys to success as a brick and mortar restaurant are location, location and location.
 A brick and mortar might come later.
 For now, the Montaños are having a blast meeting and interacting with very savvy and receptive diners.
 They’ve now had their mobile food kitchen for three months (as of July, 2017), but have enjoyed a promising start.